Policies

 3.2 Payment methods.
 EFT and major credit/debit cards (card payments may attract pass-through processing surcharges).

-3.3 IOLT may provide an instalment plan for the payment of the Tuition Fee.
+3.3 Payment Plans.
+IOLT may provide an instalment plan for the payment of the Tuition Fee.
 Dishonours must be remedied within 7 days; reasonable admin costs may be charged; access may be suspended for arrears.

-3.4 No Certificate of Completion is provided until fees outstanding are paid.
+3.4 Conferral holds.
+No Certificate of Completion is provided until fees outstanding are paid.
 IOLT will not confer the award, nor issue any completion letter, certificate, transcript, or verification, until the Tuition Fee and all other amounts due have been paid in full.

 3.5 Taxes & receipts.
 Fees are GST-inclusive unless stated otherwise; receipts are issued upon cleared funds.